sofiafer08/CyberHojaldre/README.md

 The design of our chassis was made from scratch using Autodesk Fusion 360.
 Since the motors we agreed upon were compatible with LEGO components, it was only natural that our design was based on these same pieces.
 We have a simple structure inspired on a ladder-frame chassis, since our main objectives can be accomplished with a reliable base.

 ## Power and Sensor Management

 **Power Source**

-The power source of POP are two type 18650 rechargeable Li-ion batteries with a nominal voltage of 3.7 V DC and a storage capacity of 2,200 mAh.
+The power source of POP are two type 18650 rechargeable Li-ion batteries with  each a nominal voltage of 3.7 V DC and a storage capacity of 2,200 mAh.

 **Sensors**